haliphax/ascii.js/README.md

 ### Font credits

+* The *Topaz 500* font used for Amiga artwork comes from [TrueSchool](http://trueschool.se)
-* The *Topaz 500* font used for Amiga artwork comes from [TrueSchool](http://trueschool.se).
-I'm still trying to remember which corner of the internet I found the others in...
+* The *80x25 DOS* font used for CP437 artwork comes from [NeverADudeLikeThisOne](http://neveradudelikethisone.com/2010/01/cp437-fonts-for-windows/)
+* I'm still trying to remember which corner of the internet I found the *80x50 DOS* font in...

 ## ANSI support